The Greatest Medieval Masoretic Pentateuch: The Lailashi Codex—the Crown of Georgian Jewry

 Micrographic designs in the Lailashi Codex, Collage ©Thea Gomelauri

-Author Dr Thea Gomelauri and three distinguished scholars of Semitic Languages, Illuminated Jewish Art, and Hebrew Manuscripts, will discuss the fascinating history and content of the Lailashi Codex, and its significance to Biblical scholarship and Jewish Studies.
+Author Dr Thea Gomelauri, together with three renowned scholars of Semitic Languages, Illuminated Jewish Art, and Hebrew Manuscripts, will discuss the fascinating history and content of the Lailashi Codex, and its significance to Biblical scholarship and Jewish Studies.

 Panel Members:

-Dr Thea Gomelauri, Author of the Lailashi Codex, is an Associate Member of the Faculty of Asian and Middle Eastern Studies at the University of Oxford, and Inaugural Director of the Oxford Interfaith Forum.
+Dr Thea Gomelauri, Author of The Lailashi Codex: The Crown of Georgian Jewry, is an Associate Faculty Member of Asian and Middle Eastern Studies at the University of Oxford, and Inaugural Director of the Oxford Interfaith Forum.

-Professor Geoffrey Khan FBA is a Regius Professor of Hebrew at Faculty of Asian and Middle Eastern Studies, University of Cambridge, UK.
-His research publications focus on three main fields: Biblical Hebrew language (especially medieval traditions), NeoAramaic dialectology, and medieval Arabic documents.
-He is the general editor of The Encyclopedia of Hebrew Language and Linguistics and is the senior editor of Journal of Semitic Studies.
-His most recent books are Language Contact in Sanandaj: A Study of the Impact of Iranian on Neo-Aramaic (De Gruyter Mouton, 2024), and the two-volume The Tiberian Pronunciation Tradition of Biblical Hebrew (University of Cambridge and Open Book Publishers, 2020).
-Hi new book Arabic Documents from Medieval Nubia is forthcoming with Cambridge University and Open Book Publishers.
+Professor Geoffrey Khan FBA is a Regius Professor of Hebrew at the Faculty of Asian and Middle Eastern Studies, University of Cambridge, UK.
+His research publications focus on three main fields: Biblical Hebrew language (especially medieval traditions), Neo-Aramaic dialectology, and medieval Arabic documents.
+He is the general editor of the Encyclopedia of Hebrew Language and Linguistics and is the senior editor of the Journal of Semitic Studies.
+His most recent books are Language Contact in Sanandaj: A Study of the Impact of Iranian on Neo-Aramaic (De Gruyter Mouton, 2024); Arabic Documents from Medieval Nubia (University of Cambridge and Open Book Publishers, 2024); and the two-volume The Tiberian Pronunciation Tradition of Biblical Hebrew (University of Cambridge and Open Book Publishers, 2020).

-Professor Ori Soltes is a Professor of Jewish Civilization at Georgetown University, USA.
+Professor Ori Z. Soltes is a Professor of Jewish Civilization at Georgetown University, USA.
 He teaches across a range of disciplines, from art history and theology to philosophy and political history.
 He is the former Director of the B’nai B’rith Klutznick National Jewish Museum, and has curated more than 90 exhibitions across the country and overseas.
 He has authored or edited 25 books and several hundred articles and essays.
-Recent volumes include Our Sacred Signs: How Jewish, Christian and Muslim Art Draw from the Same Source; Mysticism in Judaism, Christianity and Islam: Searching for Oneness, Tradition and Transformation: Three Millennia of Jewish Art & Architecture and Growing Up Jewish in India: Synagogues, Ceremonies, and Customs from the Bene Israel to the art of Siona Benjamin.
+Recent volumes include: Welcoming the Stranger: Abrahamic Hospitality and Its Contemporary Implications, with Rachel Stern, (Fordham University Press, 2024); The Problem of God and How Humans Have Tried to Solve it Across History (Generis, 2023); Between Thought & Action: An Intellectual Biography of Fethullah Gülen (Blue Dome, 2022); Tradition and Transformation: Three Millennia of Jewish Art & Architecture (Canal Street Studios, 2016, and second edition: Eshel Books, 2022); Growing Up Jewish in India: Synagogues, Ceremonies, and Customs from the Bene Israel to the art of Siona Benjamin (Niyogi Books, 2021); Magic and Religion in the Greco-Roman world: the Beginnings of Judaism and Christianity (Academia-West Press, 2017); Mysticism in Judaism, Christianity and Islam: Searching for Oneness (Rowman & Littlefield Publishers, 2008); Our Sacred Signs: How Jewish, Christian and Muslim Art Draw from the Same Source (Westview Press, 2005).
 More information about Professor Soltes’ work is available on his website.

 Moderated by Dr Ben Outhwaite FRAS FSA, Director of the Taylor-Schechter Genizah Research Unit, University of Cambridge, UK.